Itasca State Park: Fauna

 Three terrestrial biomes, coniferous forest, deciduous forest, and prairie all intersect in the Itasca region and allow habitat for numerous vegetation and animals.
 Itasca is home to over 200 bird species encompassing: bald eagles, loons, grebes, cormorants, herons, ducks, owls, hummingbirds, woodpeckers, chickadees, nuthatches, kinglets, vireos, tanagers, finches, and warblers.
-Residing among the many trails in the park are over 60 types of mammals including beaver, porcupine, black bear, and timber wolves.
+Residing among the many trails in the park are over 60 types of mammals including beaver, porcupine, black bear, and Great Lakes wolves.

 The white-tailed deer overpopulation has caused problems within the park.
 According to 1998 statistics it was estimated that the density of deer is around 15 to 17 per square mile compared with the 4–10 per square mile in similar areas in Wisconsin.
 The cause of the deer boom was the addition of man-made open spaces and a deer protection zone put in place from the early 20th century until the 1940s.
 Annual deer hunts have been held since 1940 in an effort to curb white tail deer population.

 The caddisfly Chilostigma itascae is only known to live in Nicollet Creek in the park.